 The new Commissioner had only been at his job for such a short time and now he’s going to be tested by fire over whatever this is – poor guy.
 He’s such a nice man, she thought.
 A scholar and a former police commando, he was only recently appointed as the Police Commissioner.
 Still in his early forties – he was one of the youngest persons ever to hold that rank.
 “I hope he doesn’t get burned with the fallout,” thought Roseline.

 It was just after 4pm that she saw him – the contractor from the worksite, Mr Yee Seng Ghee.
 She had seen him earlier at the scene talking to some detectives.
 Tailing him to his van parked across the busy road, Roseline approached the man just as he was about to turn the ignition key.

-‘Didn’t the police ask you about these pictures?
-Do they know you have them?’ she asked.
+“But didn’t the police ask you about these pictures?
+Do they know you have them?” she asked.

-Waving him goodbye, she found a quiet corner and plugged her modem into her laptop and within seconds started sending the pictures back to her office.
+Waving him goodbye, she found a quiet corner and switched on her laptop again.
+Within seconds she began sending the pictures back to her office.
 She would call them in a minute, flushed with victory over her scoop.

 Besides, the sergeant who had interviewed him was clearly in too much of a hurry to get the statement recorded and out of the way.
-He did not ask if Mr Yee had taken any pictures or even if he had entered the room.
+The officer only questioned him about the workers and the time he called for the police.
+He did not ask if Mr Yee had taken any pictures or even if he had entered the underground room.
 So, technically, the man had not told any lies.
 He had just conveniently left those parts out of his police statement.

 Roseline watched intently as the green bar on her screen grew longer.
 The high-resolution photographs were being slowly transmitted from her laptop back to her office at the News Centre.
 These she was sure would make it to the front page of her paper the next morning.
 Maybe the editors might even decide to print a special late-night edition that very evening and her byline would be there for all her colleagues to envy.